Starting a New Business in Japan

 It is necessary to obtain business licenses or permission from Japanese authorities when your activities fall into one of those that require a business license.

-We support foreign companies who wish to operate business in Japan.
+We support with setting up a business in Japan.